How Knowledge Bases Can Help Deflect Tickets

 Feedback mechanisms

-Direct feedback from users helps assess quality beyond numbers:
+Direct feedback from users assesses quality beyond numbers:

-For example, a company can analyze their top 20 searched terms and create comprehensive guides for each, thereby reducing related tickets significantly.
-This will free their IT team to focus on infrastructure improvements instead of repetitive support.
+A company analyzes their top 20 searched terms and creates comprehensive guides for each, reducing related tickets significantly.
+The IT team can now focus on infrastructure improvements instead of repetitive support.

 Overcoming common knowledge base implementation challenges